-The Nature Lab at Phipps and observational beehive are now open for you to discover.
+The Nature Lab at Phipps is now open for you to discover.
 Drop in on Saturdays from 11 a.m. – 3 p.m. and a graduate of our Learning for a Greener Future high school internship will show you the building's amazing features.
 No advance reservation is required.

 The Learning Laboratory of the Future, Built to Maximize Student Wellness and Potential